Jakobdevreese/bach-ai/README.md

 5. Train the model using the generated dataset.
 6. Once the model is trained, you can generate new fugues by providing a theme.

+## Version
+The usable version is located in bach-ai v01

 ## Contributing
 Contributions to this project are welcome.
 If you have ideas for improvements or new features, please open an issue or submit a pull request.